Hoboken Lecture 2018 - Being a Beast

-On Wednesday 8 November 2017, the British Council, in partnership with Natural History Museum Rotterdam, The Royal Netherlands Academy of Arts and Sciences (KNAW) and Codarts, presented the seventh Hoboken Lecture by renowned British palaeoclimatologist Professor Dame Jane Francis DCMG: 'From Greenhouse to Icehouse: history and future of Antarctica’s climate'.
-Photos of the lecture can be found on the Hoboken lecture website.
+On Wednesday 12 December 2018, the British Council, in partnership with Natural History Museum Rotterdam, The Royal Netherlands Academy of Arts and Sciences (KNAW) and Codarts, will present the eighth Hoboken Lecture by renowned British writer, traveller, veterenarian, taxidermist, barrister and philosopher Professor Charles Foster 'Being a Beast'.
+Tickets are available on the Hoboken lecture website.

 About the Lecture